 Prof. Kin Seng Chiang was born in Guangdong, China.
 He received the B.E.
 (Hon.I) and Ph.D. degrees in electrical engineering from the University of New South Wales, Sydney, Australia, in 1982 and 1986, respectively.

 Prof. Chiang is a Fellow of the Optical Society of America and a member of IEEE, the International Society for Optical Engineering (SPIE), and the Australian Optical Society.
 He received the Croucher Senior Research Fellowship for 2000-2001.
-He is an Associate Editor of IEEE/OSA Journal of Lightwave Technology and Light: Science & Applications, and is serving on the advisory/editorial boards of the journals Optics Communications, International Journal of Optics, and Photonic Sensors.
-He has participated in the organizing of more than 30 international conferences in different capacities.
+He has served as an Associate Editor of IEEE/OSA Journal of Lightwave Technology (2009 - 2014) and is currently an Editor of Light: Science & Applications.
+He is also serving on the advisory/editorial boards of the journals Optics Communications, International Journal of Optics, and Photonic Sensors.
+He has participated in the organizing of more than 40 international conferences in different capacities.